 Now open your local C: drive in File Explorer where you should see a folder named $Windows.~BT.
 The folder with the name $Windows.~BT is where all Windows 10 files are being stored temporarily until the actual update happens.
 The size of these files vary from system to system depending on 32-bit or 64-bit Windows.
 The upgrade file size is around 4 GB and it varies depending on your system and driver configuration and other factors.

 Even if you see the new Windows 10 folders, do not attempt to run any of these files in the folder.
 Running these files will not start Windows 10 installation as it cannot be done manually this way.

-The presence of Windows 10 Upgrade folder is just an indication that you are the next in the queue to get the latest Windows 10 OS.
-Windows 10 will download in background, but will not start installation, without your consent.
+The presence of the Windows 10 Upgrade folder is just an indication that you are the next in the queue to get the latest Windows 10 OS.
+Windows 10 will download in the background, but will not start the installation, without your consent.